-The semi-annual performance targets for the SunPower Executive Bonus Program and Maxeon Executive Bonus Program, set at the beginning of fiscal 2020 (and subsequently modified upon Spin-Off in the case of the second half financial goals), were assessed at the end of each half of the year.
-The Maxeon Solar Executive Program, which terminated upon the Spin-Off, was only assessed at the end of the first half.
-Based on our actual results in fiscal 2020, results were calculated for each of the targets, as presented above in the section entitled "2020 Bonus Plan Results" in the aggregate (in millions of dollars).
+The annual performance targets for the Executive Bonus Program, set at the beginning of fiscal 2021, were assessed at mid-year, at which time a progress payment was made, and following the end of the year.
+Based on our actual results in fiscal 2021, results were calculated for each of the targets, as presented above in the section entitled "2021 Bonus Plan Results" in the aggregate (in millions of dollars).